 Misperception 1: Sustainable, responsible, and impact investing (SRI) results in lower returns.

-Misperception 2: SRI investing includes only negative screening.
+Misperception 2: Sustainable investing includes only negative screening.

 Sustainable investing encompasses a number of investment approaches, but can be categorized into two broad strategies.

 One is ESG incorporation, which considers environmental, community, other societal or corporate governance (ESG) criteria in investment analysis and portfolio construction.
 ESG incorporation can be accomplished in numerous ways:

 - Positive/best-in-class screening: Investment in sectors, companies or projects selected for positive ESG performance relative to industry peers.
 This also includes avoiding companies that do not meet certain ESG performance thresholds.

 - Negative/exclusionary screening: The exclusion from a fund or plan of certain sectors or companies involved in activities deemed unacceptable or controversial.

 - ESG integration: The systematic and explicit inclusion by investment managers of ESG factors into financial analysis.

 - Impact investing: Targeted investments aimed at solving social or environmental problems.

 - Sustainability themed investing: The selection of assets specifically related to sustainability in single- or multi-themed funds.

 Community investing—investment that directs capital to communities that are underserved by affordable financial services—also falls under the rubric of ESG incorporation.

-Shareowner engagement is the other principal approach to SRI.
+Shareowner engagement is the other principal approach to sustainable investing.
 It involves the actions sustainable investors take as asset owners to communicate to the managements of portfolio companies their concerns about the companies’ ESG policies and to ask management to study these issues and make improvements.
 Investors can communicate directly with corporate management or through investor networks.
 For owners of shares in publicly traded companies, shareholder engagement can take the form of filing or co-filing shareholder resolutions on ESG issues and conscientiously voting their shares on ESG issues that are raised at the companies’ annual meetings.

-Misperception 3: SRI involves only public equity investments.
+Misperception 3: Sustainable investing involves only public equity investments.